Portrait and Landscape Settings

 The Main Layout determines the primary keyboard displayed.
 Several keyboard layouts are included, such as English, French, German and Spanish.
 Certain emulation-specific layouts are also available.

 The Supplemental Layout is optional.
 In portrait mode, the supplemental layout displays on top of the main layout.
 In landscape mode, it displays at upper right of the screen.

 The External Layout only displays when an external keyboard is attached to the iPad, whether by dock or Bluetooth.
 This provides on-screen function, arrow and other special keys not always included on hardware keyboards.

 Tapping the keyboard button in the TinyTERM title bar pulls down a keyboard menu.
 This allows the user to change the displayed keyboard on the fly, as well as other functions.

-If an external keyboard is attached, turn on the External Input Mode switch to display the external layout chosen above.
+If an external keyboard is attached, turn on the Use External Layout switch to display the external layout chosen above.
 With this switch off, the main layout is displayed instead.
-This is, for example, when using Bluetooth devices that use the HID profile as a keyboard wedge, such as scanners.
-It prevents such devices from hiding the onscreen keyboard automatically.
+When using Bluetooth devices that use the HID profile as a keyboard wedge, such as scanners, this setting prevents the onscreen keyboard from hiding.

 To save the keyboard settings, tap the Done button at the top righ of the menu.